 Brake pads and shims

-When you push on the pedal for your car brakes, calipers clamp the brake pads onto the rotors to reduce speed and then stop the vehicle.
+When you push on your brake, calipers clamp the brake pads onto the rotors to reduce speed and then stop the vehicle.
 Brake pads get the glory as the main component in stopping, but equally important are the rotors.
-Helping to reduce noise and vibration are the brake pad shims.
+Helping to reduce noise and vibration are the brake pad shims and other hardware.
 Shims are made of metal or rubber and found on the back of brake pads, in between the pads and the calipers.
 In addition to reducing noise and vibration, shims manufactured from titanium also protect calipers and fluids from damage caused by excessive heat.

 Troubleshooting brake pads